XY Things you should definitely do in Krakow

 Tours are FREE but it is a good practice to tip the guide at the end of the tour or just give a beautiful smile. -- More Info about FREE walking tours

-11. Auscwitz I and Auschwitz II - Top to See from Krakow!
+11. Auschwitz I and Auschwitz II - Top to See from Krakow!

-Maybe the darkest page of the human history - We remember!
+Maybe the darkest page of human history - We remember!

-In case you do not like to invest much money on a tour to Auschwitz and you would like to see it on your own.
+In case you do not like to invest much money on a tour to Auschwitz, you can also check the English speaking tours to Auschwitz.

 12. Wieliczka Salt Mine - Top to See from Krakow!